microsoft/PSDocs/docs/concepts/PSDocs/en-US/about_PSDocs_Variables.md

 Additionally helper methods can be used.
 See `about_PSDocs_Configuration` for more information.
 - `Culture` - The name of the culture currently being processed.
+- `Document` - A document context object.
+- `Output` - All the document results generated.
+This property is only available within `End` convention blocks.
 - `TargetObject` - The value of the pipeline object currently being processed.

 Syntax: